 GAL: How often do you read?

 CH: To be honest with you, I try to read on the weekends only.
 It’s been challenging to keep up with reading because I’ve been writing so much.
 Sometimes you need to just step back from it and take a bit of a break.
 I did just start reading My Brilliant Friend, which I’m really excited about because of the Neopolitan collection we share, and because it’s truly fantastic thus far.
-I’m also reading Goodbye To All That by Joan Didion and loving it deeply.
+I’m also reading Goodbye To All That (an essay in Slouching Towards Bethlehem) by Joan Didion and loving it deeply.
 So, in total, approximately 1-2 times a week.

 GAL: Do you have a favorite bookstore in Hudson?
 A favorite one in the city?